mainkoon81/00-optimization/README.md

 Distinguish **individual** based on their quality.
 If parent selection is stochastic, **survivor selection is deterministic**.

 ### [Case study]: Genetic Algorithm
+It's a popular strategy to optimize **non-linear systems** with a large number of variables.
+ - Parameter: a variable in the system of interest •
+ - `Gene: encoded form of a parameter being optimized` •
+ - Chromosome: the complete set of genes (parameters) which uniquely describe an individual •
+ - Locus: the position of a piece of data within a chromosome